The Hyundai Genesis is unexpectedly fast. So we set out to prove the car could go 0-60 mph in less than a Vine.

 A lot of things can raise your pulse.
 Sex, public speaking, roller coasters, dramatic movies.
 What about experiencing great design?
 Auto companies love to say their cars are beautifully designed.
 But we wanted to prove it.
 Using technology originally developed at MIT, this concept uses an everyday computer web cam to capture people's pulse rate in real-time.
 When it comes to design, the heart doesn't lie.

 The Hyundai Sonata is the only hybrid with a lifetime battery warranty.
-So we created these simple, infinite digital installations to spread the word.
-We even embedded glance-detection to sense when someone was looking, triggering a close up of the car.
+So we created these infinite digital installations to spread the word.
+Embedded glance-detection sensed when someone was looking, triggering a close up of the car.

 Everyone knows Hondas last a long time.
 So there's a possibility your Honda might actually outlive you.
 "Will Your Honda" is a place for Honda owners to create a legally-binding will, so they can pass on their long-lasting Honda to someone they know will care for it after they're gone.